sunny52525/JetSpotify/README.md

 ## What It has/Tech stack
-* Spotify Auth ,Retreive spotify data using Spotify SDK and WebApi
+* Spotify Auth ,Retreive spotify data,Recommendations using Spotify SDK and WebApi
 * Full UI functionality with Animations
 * MVVM Architecture
 * Hilt Dependency Injection